altruios/namshubettulpa/public/namshubettuple/confrontation.md

 Also pacifies... and gets you a little high"
 *Kent looked at his hands*
-~He didn't feel different, not to himself at least~ "C::Anyways - This stuff.
+~He didn't feel different, not to himself at least~ "C::Anyways - This stuff."
-When I say things like matter, I mean carbon, silicon, the like.
-This stuff is matter, but it's like the carbon atom has a silicon electron shell, it's wrong.
-But it works...
+*He held out a syringe*
+"C::This - is like the electron shell being around the wrong nucleus.
-It's wrong but it still works."
+It's wrong but it still works, like there's something else balancing the scale."
 ~Kent looked around the cardboard room~
 'K::He has to be bullshitting.
 Where is the equipment?'